Drew University ROI Analysis

 ROI Analysis

 The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
-However, it is possible to see that the average earnings one year after graduation are less than the cost of one year of tuition.
+The provided data includes tuition costs, earnings at various points after graduation, and the median debt.
+However, it does not include the cost of living or other expenses.

 Generated from College Scorecard & IPEDS data